Phone: 716 839-8428

-Torsten Doering is Director of the Global Business Program and Assistant Professor in the Accounting department.
-He has been working at Daemen College since 2008 and got recently awarded by the University at Buffalo’s (UB) School of Management.
+Torsten Doering is the director of the International Business Program and associate professor in the Business Administration Department.
+He has been working full-time at Daemen College since 2011.

-He received an undergraduate degree in mechanical engineering and a masters in economics from Universities in Germany, as well as a MBA with distinction from the University at Buffalo.
-Torsten is currently working on his Ph.D. dissertation at UB in the field of international supply chain management, forecasting and manufacturing strategy.
-Being a native of Germany, he is collaborating with researchers and practitioners in Europe and Asia.
-His professional background in consulting and marketing for high technology products builds a strong basis to prepare students for a career in business.
+He received an undergraduate degree in mechanical engineering and a master’s degree in economics from universities in Germany, as well as an MBA with distinction from the University at Buffalo.
+Torsten completed his Ph.D. at UB in the field of international supply chain and operations management.

-A week in his life includes teaching predominantly quantitative courses for undergraduate and graduate students.
-During the summer he spends time sailing on Lake Ontario and lives in Amherst with his wife Salpi.
+A week in his life includes teaching operations and supply chain management related courses for undergraduate and graduate students.
+During the summer, he spends time sailing on Lake Ontario and lives in Amherst with his wife, Salpi.

 Michele S. Flint, Ed.D, M.B.A., CPA

 Director of Brooklyn Accounting Program

 Suite B210, Office B210H